 The College’s Child Development Center first opened in the 1980’s, with the construction of the current state-of-the-art facility being completed in 2001.
-The California Department of Education, Child Development Division, in collaboration with WestEd, selected Merced College Child Development Center (MCCDC) as a Program for Infant/Toddler Care (PITC) Demonstration Program in 2010.
+The California Department of Education, Early Education and Support Division (EESD), in collaboration with WestEd, selected Merced College Child Development Center (MCCDC) as a Program for Infant/Toddler Care (PITC) Demonstration Program in 2010.
 The center serves a diverse population of families.
 Most of the child care spaces are subsidized for children of income-eligible Merced College students.
 The remaining spaces are made available to children with special needs from the surrounding community.

 Experience high-quality child care in action

 The facility was designed as a high-quality training environment for students seeking to become early care and education professionals as well as for those majoring in the fields of nursing, sociology, and nutrition.
 As a PITC Demonstration Program, the center now additionally provides an important opportunity for early childhood educators and policy makers throughout the Central Valley to observe and reflect on evidence-based program policies and practices that promote children’s learning and development.
 The program demonstrates the quality of care that children and families in our communities can and should receive.

 Families, children, and visitors enter the PITC Demonstration Program at Merced College Child Development Center through an indoor, sunlit rotunda the children call the “Ball”, because that is where they play with balls on rainy days.